-Stevia leaves found special place in the culture of native Guarani tribes of Paraguay since centuries.
-Recent scientific trials firmly establish that this sweet-leaf herb has, in fact, many health benefiting plant-derived phyto-chemical compounds that help control blood sugar, cholesterol, blood pressure in addition to its use as natural sweetener.
-Together with the rise in demand for low-calorie food alternatives, stevia has drawn the attention of health conscious fitness lovers all over the planet.
+The use of Stevia as a culinary herb was known to the native Guarani tribes of Paraguay for centuries.
+Recent scientific trials firmly establish that this sweetleaf herb has, indeed, many health benefiting plant-derived phytochemical compounds that help control blood sugar, cholesterol, blood pressure in addition to its worth as a natural sweetener.
+Together with the rise in demand for low-calorie food alternatives, stevia has drawn the attention of health-conscious fitness lovers all over the planet.

 Photo courtesy: Grabiela Ruellan

-Stevia plant grows 2-4 feet in height with slender, branched stems, and flourishes well all over temperate, and some parts of tropical regions.
-It is being cultivated as commercial crop in Japan, China, Thailand, Paraguay, and Brazil.
+Stevia plant grows 2-4 feet in height with slender, branched stems, and flourishes well all over the temperate and some parts of tropical regions.
+It is being cultivated on a commercial scale in Japan, China, Thailand, Paraguay, and Brazil.
 Today, China is the leading exporter of stevia products.

 |Stevia plant (Stevia rebaudiana).|

-Almost all the parts of the plant tastes sweet; however, the sweet glycosides are typically concentrated in its dark-green serrated leaves.
-The Guarani Indians of Paraguay have used its leaves to sweeten drinks and foods, and employed in various traditional medicines.
-In the modern times, it is used in foods in many parts India, East Asian regions, and South American countries.
+Almost all the parts of the plant taste sweet; however, the sweet glycosides are typically concentrated in its dark green, serrated leaves.
+The Guarani Indians of Paraguay have used its leaves to sweeten drinks and foods, and also to sweeten bitter-tasting traditional medicines.
+In modern times, it is used in foods in many parts of India, East Asian regions, and South American countries.

 Stevia herb parts are very low in calories.
 Parts by parts, its dry leaves possess roughly 40 times more sweetness than sugar.
 This sweetness quality in stevia is due to several glycoside compounds including stevioside, steviolbioside, rebaudiosides A-E, and dulcoside.

 Furtehr, stevia plant has many sterols and antioxidant compounds like triterpenes, flavonoids, and tannins.
-Some of flavonoid polyphenolic anti-oxidant phyto-chemicals present in stevia are kaempferol, quercetin, chlorogenic acid, caffeic acid, isoquercitrin, isosteviol…etc. Studies found that kaempferol can reduce risk of pancreatic cancer by 23% (American journal of epidemiology) .
+Some of the flavonoid polyphenolic anti-oxidant phytochemicals present in stevia are kaempferol, quercetin, chlorogenic acid, caffeic acid, isoquercitrin, iso-steviol, etc. Studies found that kaempferol can reduce the risk of pancreatic cancer by 23% (American Journal of Epidemiology) .

 Certain glycosides in stevia extract have been found to dilate blood vessels, increase sodium excretion, and urine output.
 In effect, stevia, at slightly higher doses than as sweetener, can help lower blood pressure.

-In addition, being a herb, stevia contain many vitals minerals, vitamins that are selectively absent in the artificial sweeteners.
+Further, being a herb, stevia contains many vitals minerals, vitamins that are selectively absent in the artificial sweeteners.